-First a few facts abut the orchard.
-All 600-700 trees were donated to the People for Palmer Park.
+A few facts abut the orchard: All 600-700 trees were donated to the People for Palmer Park.
 All labor to prepare, till, plant and fertilize the trees was voluntary.
 The PFPP intends to pay for and engage a watering truck to assure viability of the trees.
 We also intend to sponsor an apple harvest event to pick all the apples when ready.

 “The purpose of this orchard is to help pay for the cost to maintain and improve the Park specifically along the guidelines that have been spelled out in the 25 Year Master Plan & Construction Forecast, which should also be posted on the PfPP web site.The Apples will be a part of the Mounted Police Horses diet, (apart from oats and hay they can only eat carrots and apples).
 They will benefit from organic food, while helping to save feed/food cost so that more horses can be added to the team/patrol.
 The once lawn area directly under the apples will be converted into a native low non flowering meadow grass mix that will have a height of 6-10″ only.
 The area will never need to be mowed again.
 This will save on fossil fuel consumption and save the trees from being scarred by an errant mower deck.The maintenance and upkeep will be minimal.
 Select pruning in spring to shape and maintain good health and airflow and then 1-2 day visits when the apples are right and ready for harvest.
 The rows have been perfectly spaced 18′ on center which at maturation will provide a service alley 9′ wide to drive up and down with the tractor, making the harvest via hay wagon as easy as reaching out and loading up.
 Harvest looks to be 4-6 weeks only.The surplus will be for donation/sale at Farm Direct prices, Honey crisps 320% less than at the local store, organic fresh from the vine with all donations being paid to PFPP, to be used for the Park Construction forecast.The trees will bear fruit this year as they are already 3-5 years old.
-Yields will be relatively low and should start to come in late Summer/Early fall.
-Historical Courtyards and Garden interns will be out to pick up every single apple available as that is what we are there for.”
+Yields will be relatively low and should start to come in late Summer/Early fall.”

-PFPP planted the orchard, intends to maintain it, and will assure the community will only benefit from this improvement to the Park.
+PFPP planted the orchard, is maintaining it, and assures the community that it will benefit from this beautiful and vital improvement to the Park.